What Are Travel Consortia & Travel Co-ops?

 What is a travel consortium or a travel cooperative?
-The very very short answer that will get you through a cocktail party banter is this: A travel consortium is a collective of host agencies, travel agencies and/or travel advisors that join forces and combine resources to increase their industry footprint including buying potential, benefits, & commission levels.
+The very very short answer that will get you through a cocktail party banter is this: A travel consortium is a collective of host agencies, travel agencies, and/or travel advisors that join forces and combine resources to increase their industry footprint including buying potential, benefits, & commission levels.
 We have a list of travel consortia right here for you!

 Imagine your agency is the star, Upsilon Carinae.
 When you introduce yourself at parties, you’ll probably get a lot of blank stares.
 But if you introduce yourself Upsilon Carinae, a part of the Milky Way, then your star acquaintances will understand more about you (without launching into a major astronomy lesson).